kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I do believe he likes me though because he looks at me in a certain way, he cannot hold eye contact with me, and some of the things he says and does, outside of him behaving like an immature and sexist brute, make me quite sure he is attracted to me.
 - It also starts to feel electric in the classroom when I'm with him, like I'm vibrating.
 - I wonder if he feels it too.

+!!! danger "Spiking with aphrodisiacs"
+    - I had no suspicions I was being spiked with drugs at this time; something too awful to even consider being a possibility.
+    - However, everything I wrote about my feelings during that time - in letters and emails and tweets, and things I said to my therapists also - talks about how I never felt anything like this in my whole life, that my whole body was vibrating in class when I was with him, and I always mentioned the debilitating after effects each week particularly on my kidney health.

 ## Ganesha